WELCOME TO THE TURTLE MOUNTAIN COMMUNITY COLLEGE MEDICAL LABORATORY PROGRAM

 For more information concerning the Turtle Mountain Community College Medical Laboratory Technician Program you may contact the following Individuals:

 Telephone: (701) 477- 7862 Ext.
 2904

 The Turtle Mountain Community College ( TMCC) Medical Laboratory Technician Program is committed to providing an educational program consistent with the standards outlined by the National Accrediting Agency for Laboratory Science(s) NAACLS.
-Which is located at 5600 N. River, Suite 720 Rosemont, IL 60018-5119.
-The purpose of the TMCC Medical technician program is to train students as competent Medical laboratory Technicians.
+Which is located at 5600 N. River Rd, Suite 720 Rosemont, IL 60018-5119.
+The purpose of the TMCC Medical Laboratory Technician program is to train students as competent Medical Laboratory Technicians.